 There is free profit repatriation, no exchange restrictions and 100% foreign ownership.

 Income tax is not payable on the first 19,500 Euros earned.
 From 19,501 to 28,000 Euros, the income tax rate is 20%.
 From 28,000 Euros to 36,300 Euros, the rate is 25%.
 From 36,301 Euros to 60,000 Euros, the rate is 30%, and from 60,001 Euros the rate is 35%.

 It is clear that Cyprus is one of the best countries in the EU to be a tax resident, offering flexibility and advantageous tax arrangements, leading it to be an attractive and strongly popular choice for those wishing to take out a second residency.

-Cyprus Residency by Investment Program enables foreign investors to obtain a Cypriot permanent residence permit in just 6 months through a property purchase from €300,000.
-Contact us for the details of the Program.
+The Cyprus Residency by Investment Program enables foreign investors to obtain a Cypriot permanent residence permit in just 6 months through a property purchase from €300,000.
+Contact us for more details.